 Make sure to check Playbill’s website regularly for updates on plays.
-Find out which theater the play will be at and send your fan letter to the one of the starts or the stage manager if you are trying to get multiple cast members from the same play.
+Find out which theater the play will be at and send your fan letter to one of the stars or the stage manager if you are trying to get multiple cast members from the same play.

 Production Offices (Film/TV)

-Whenever a film of TV series is made, there is an office associated with the production.
+Whenever a film or TV series is made, there is an office associated with the production.
 This is usually at the address of the studio where the production is being filmed.
-It’s important to time your letter so that it arrives when filming is under way.
-If you send too soon or too late, you are more likely to have your letter rejected.
+It’s important to time your letter so that it arrives when filming is underway.
+If you send it too soon or too late, you are more likely to have your letter rejected.